 - Disruption of normal routines and travel delays.

 - Type of travel; some forms have a higher risk e.g. business, family events (wedding/funeral) and volunteer/aid work.

-A current or previous history of mental health problems, minor or severe is not a barrier to travel.
+A current controlled or previous history of mental health problems, is not an absolute barrier to travel.
 When planning a trip be aware of the following points:

 - Recognise that travelling can be stressful.

 - Ensure journeys are well thought out and develop contingency plans for coping with delays

 - If fear of flying is a major cause of anxiety, several airlines run courses to combat this.

 - Research your destination, country and language so you know what to expect.

 - Find out how to access medical facilities, including mental health services during travel.